mmtmn/Computational-Consciousness/README.md

+### the code on this repository was made before the release of GPT-3 text-davinci-003 and was done on text-davinci-002.
+Improvements to this code will be made with the upcoming masters in AGI!

-# What are you thoughts on the code above?
+# What are your thoughts on the code above?

 I think the code above is well-structured and organized.
 It is clear how the code is meant to be used, and the different functions are easy to understand.
 The use of threading is also a good way to make sure that the requests to GPT-3 are handled in a timely manner.
 Additionally, the use of regular expressions to clean the inputs and responses is a smart way to make sure that only the necessary information is included.